tamer-mohamed/codesample/README.md

 ### Build
-Build dist of the app for prodution
+Build dist of the app for prodution, will be at `build` folder

 ```
  gulp --prod